 2. Description of the grading system at your home university (all students)This will help our academic staff to understand your transcript.
 If we do not receive this, you could be rejected for a module that you are qualified for.

 3. Evidence of language requirementsPlease see our language requirements page to find out whether you need to submit proof of your level of English, and ensure you only submit evidence that meets our requirements.
 If you are required to submit evidence of your English language level, we will not be able to process your application without this evidence.
 If you have taken TOEFL you can upload a screenshot of your results rather than a certificate.
-If you are including an official letter confirming you are being taught in English, please ask your host university to prepare this for you.
+If you are including an official letter confirming you are being taught in English (single semester students only), please ask your host university to prepare this for you.
 This letter must be signed by a relevant member of staff at your university, along with its official stamp, and attached as a digital copy and uploaded together with other supporting documents.

 4. Copy of the information page in your passport or ID card (all students)We require a copy of the information page of your passport, or if you are a European student we will accept a copy of your identity card.
 We will use this information to ensure you receive the correct advice regarding UK immigration.